January Events: Criminal prosecution

-In 2018 Russia's law enforcement began criminal proceedings against the Lithuanian prosecutors and judges who were investigating the case.
+In 2018, Russia's law enforcement began criminal proceedings against the Lithuanian prosecutors and judges who were investigating the case.
 Such Russian action was condemned by the European Parliament as "unacceptable external influence" and "politically motivated."

 On 27 March 2019, Vilnius District Court found all 67 defendants guilty of war crimes or crimes against humanity.
 The vast majority of them were tried and sentenced in absentia.
 Among the high-profile defendants, former Soviet Defense Minister Dmitry Yazov was sentenced to 10 years in prison, Mikhail Golovatov to 12 years in prison and Vladimir Uskhopchik to 14 years in prison.
 Others were sentenced to prison terms between 4 and 12 years.
+Only two defendants, former soldiers Gennady Ivanov and Yuriy Mel, were in custody at the time, and the Russian government refused to extradite the other suspects.

 On 31 March 2021, the Lithuanian Court of Appeal announced its judgement, which only increased the time of imprisonment for the sentenced and awarded non-pecuniary damage of 10.876 million Euro to the victims.
 A judge, who announced the judgement, said that: "As they drove with the tanks over the people, they understood perfectly well what they were doing."
 Thereafter, Russia threatened to take retaliatory actions for the judgement.
-The European Commissioner for Justice Didier Reynders had promised that the European Union will defend Lithuanian judges who heard the January 13 case from persecution by Russia.
-Minister for Foreign Affairs of Lithuania Gabrielius Landsbergis said that Lithuania will appeal to Interpol to reject Russia's appeal against the persecution of Lithuanian judges who heard the January 13 case.
+The European Commissioner for Justice Didier Reynders had promised that the European Union will defend Lithuanian judges who heard the 13 January case from persecution by Russia.
+Minister for Foreign Affairs of Lithuania Gabrielius Landsbergis said that Lithuania will appeal to Interpol to reject Russia's appeal against the persecution of Lithuanian judges who heard the 13 January case.

 In 2019, Russia and Belarus refused to extradite those who are responsible for the January Events.

-As of March 2021 many of the 66 defendants remain out of reach of justice.
+As of March 2021, many of the 66 defendants remain out of reach of Lithuanian justice.

 Legacy

-January 13th is the Day of the Defenders of Freedom (Laisvės Gynėjų Diena) in Lithuania.
+13 January is the Day of the Defenders of Freedom (Laisvės Gynėjų Diena) in Lithuania.
 It is not a public holiday, but it is officially observed as a commemorative day.
 It is a vividly remembered day in the Lithuanian national memory.
 The day has been associated with mourning and the national flags are usually raised with a black ribbon attached.
 In recent years, forget-me-not flower pins have become a symbol of commemoration of the events.